noisefloors/www/content/blog/2020/dark-mode/index.md

 +++

 Since the last design refresh of this site, dark interfaces began to [appear in mainstream design publications][designshack].

-Maybe it's because a majority of my work once took place after nightfall, but I've always favored dark color palettes.
-After noticing that design trends were finally shifting darker, I implemented user-selectable color schemes;
+Maybe it's because a majority of my work once took place after nightfall, but I've always favored dark color palettes in UI design.

-a process I found unexpectedly difficult.
+After noticing that trends were finally shifting darker, I implemented user-selectable color schemes on this site; a process I found unexpectedly difficult even after reading several blog entries on the topic.
 I'm not alone in this observation: other design nerds have pointed it out too, most notably Chris Coyier, [who listed out requirements for dark mode tutorials][dark-mode-requirements] on his influential web design blog, [CSS Tricks][css-tricks].
-There's a lot of incomplete knowledge on the subject.
+Much of the information you will find is valuable but incomplete.

-Like many emerging ideas on the web, "dark mode" can be complex because it exists at the intersection of several developing techniques.
-Even for seasoned engineers, choosing the right tools to develop a solution can be difficult.
+Like many emerging ideas on the web, implementing a dark color theme can be complex because it exists at the intersection of several developing technologies.
+Choosing the right tools to develop a solution is often difficult, even for seasoned engineers.

 ## What is "Dark Mode" Anyway?

-The central principle of "dark mode" is swapping the dark-on-light color palette that has become the norm in modern design for a light-on-dark version.
+What is becoming widely referred to as "dark mode" is swapping a bright, dark-on-light color scheme for a light-on-dark version.
+This simple change has several proported health benefits, not the least of which is reducing our exposure to blue-tinted light from the screens all around us, [which current research demonstrates may be interfering with sleep patterns][blue-tint].

-This has several proported benefits, not the least of which is reducing eye strain.
-Software engineers have long used low-brightness themes for years to combat fatigue and restlessness after staring at a screen all day.
+As you might expect, this concept isn't entirely new.
+Software engineers have long used low-brightness themes to combat fatigue and restlessless after staring at a screen all day.

 ![Dark mode](ddg-dark-vs-light.png)